 Check your graduate program requirements for supplemental application materials.

-- An admission decision cannot be made until all supplemental documents are received.
+- Visit the Graduate Programs page, select your academic program, and scroll to "Program Requirements" to view and download all supplemental materials.
+An admission decision cannot be made until all supplemental documents are received.

 Submit supplemental materials by e-mail as a PDF or Word document attachment to GradAdmiss@Ship.edu.

 - Be sure to submit these items prior to the application deadline.
 You may also send these documents via USPS mail or fax to the Office of Graduate Admissions.

 Track your application's status.
 Ship's online portal enables you to check your application and see which items are still outstanding.

 Once you have successfully completed the application process, your file will be sent to the academic department for initial review.
 Faculty will contact you if a formal interview needs to be scheduled, this is pending upon the degree you have chosen.
 Normally, you should expect to have a formal admission decision within 3 weeks of submitting all your application documents.

 You will receive your admission decision via USPS mail and are encouraged to routinely check your application status online.